-The American Society of Civil Engineers (ASCE) 7-05 Design Wind Speed maps where the primary data input for the wind hazard model as probabilistic data were not readily available.
-The ASCE Design Wind Speeds considers historical events such as hurricanes and tropical storms. http://www.aoml.noaa.gov/hrd/tcfaq/G11.html
+The American Society of Civil Engineers (ASCE) 7-05 Design Wind Speed maps were the primary data input for the wind hazard model as probabilistic data were not readily available.
+The ASCE Design Wind Speeds take into account historical events such as hurricanes and tropical storms.

-The design wind speed in ASCE 7-0510 for the US Virgin Islands is 145 Mph.
+The design wind speed in ASCE 7-05 $^{10}$ for the US Virgin Islands is 145 Mph.
 In this study, design wind speed refers to the sustained wind velocity that structures should be constructed to withstand without suffering catastrophic or total damage.
 The maps developed show the frequency and paths of hurricanes with winds of Category 4 or above.